Jose Alvarado (basketball): New Orleans Pelicans / Birmingham Squadron (2021–2026)

+New York Knicks (2026–present)

+On February 5, 2026, Alvarado was traded to the New York Knicks in exchange for Dalen Terry and two future second round draft picks.
+As a native New Yorker returning home, Alvarado immediately endeared himself to Knicks fans through his energy, hustle, and active defense.
+Within a week, at a February 11 away game against the Philadelphia 76ers, Alvarado became the first player in Knicks franchise history to record 25+ points, 5+ steals, and 5+ three-pointers in a game off the bench.
+Alvarado scored 26 points and made 8 of his 13 three-point attempts, leading to a 138-89 victory for the Knicks over the 76ers.

+After playing sparingly in the 2026 NBA Finals, Alvarado suited up for Game 4 of the Finals.
+In the game, Alvarado played a key role off the bench.
+He played most of the 4th quarter and hit multiple three-point shots, including scoring five straight Knick points to keep the Spurs from pulling away, thus, helping the Knicks come back from down 29 points, the largest comeback win in NBA Finals history.
+In the game, Alvarado tallied 8 points, 3 rebounds, and 2 assists in 16 minutes of play time.
+In Game 5 of the NBA Finals, Alvarado helped the Knicks achieve a 94–90 win and close out the NBA Finals against the San Antonio Spurs, 4–1, securing the Knicks' first NBA championship in 53 years.

+On June 26, 2026, Alvarado declined his $4.5 million player option and re-signed with the Knicks on a three-year, $14 million contract.

 National team career

-Although a native of Brooklyn, NY, Alvarado represents Puerto Rico at the international level due to his Puerto Rican ancestry.
+Although a native of Brooklyn, Alvarado represents Puerto Rico at the international level due to his Puerto Rican ancestry.
 Alvarado was recruited in 2022 by Carlos Arroyo, retired team captain and current general manager.
 He was part of the team that helped Puerto Rico qualify for the 2024 Summer Olympics after defeating both Mexico in the semifinals and Lithuania in the final of one of four 2024 FIBA Men's Olympic Qualifying Tournaments.
 He was named MVP of the tournament after he averaged 16.0 points, 3.8 rebounds, 3.0 assists and 2.3 steals, and had a 29-point performance against Italy and 23 points against Lithuania.

 Alvarado plays mainly as a shooting guard for the national team.